-Qualified Opportunity Funds: Answers and Questions (Update #1)
+Qualified Opportunity Funds: Answers and Questions (Update #2)

-By Lesley P. Adamo and Michael N. Gooen
+By Lesley P. Adamo, Michael N. Gooen, and Michael Walutes

-On October 19, 2018, the IRS released proposed regulations that resolve some of the ambiguities in the application of the qualified opportunity fund rules.
-This Client Alert updates our August 28 alert on this topic.
+On April 17, 2019, the IRS released an additional set of proposed regulations that provide further clarity regarding the application of the qualified opportunity fund rules.
+This Client Alert updates our Oct.
+23, 2018, and Aug.
+28, 2018, alerts on this topic.

-Qualified opportunity funds offer a unique opportunity for United States taxpayers who recognize gain in taxable transactions such as a business sale or liquidity event in an investment fund.
+Qualified opportunity funds offer a unique opportunity for United States taxpayers who recognize gain in taxable transactions such as a business sale or a liquidity event in an investment fund.
 Investors may defer tax on gains, and even avoid some of those taxes, by timely making an investment in one of these new vehicles.
 However, investors should use caution before investing in a qualified opportunity fund, as significant open questions remain as to how the law ultimately will apply.
 We invite you to read on and stay tuned as the rules develop.